identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 : _OPTIONAL_ - a human readable String that summarize the details required

 `details`:
 : _OPTIONAL_ - a JSON structure representing the expected parameters to be passed by the client to the authorization server if a new authorization request is attempted.
-This JSON structure MUST be formatted using the syntax defined by [eKYC.IDA]
+This JSON structure MUST be formatted using the syntax defined by [eKYC.IDA.ASC]

 ## Non Normative Examples Of Step-Up Authorization Challenge